DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/best-practice/import-ubuntu.md

 DATE: 2024-07-12
 ---

-# Import a Virtual Machine with Ubuntu from an External Platform
+# Import a Linux Virtual Machine with Ubuntu from an External Platform

-This page provides a detailed introduction on how to import virtual machines from the external platform VMware into the virtual machines of DCE 5.0 through the command line.
+This page provides a detailed introduction on how to import Linux virtual machines from the external platform VMware into the virtual machines of DCE 5.0 through the command line.

 !!! info